sebastianspross/k8s101/README.md

 <img src="images/Service-discovery.png" alt="drawing" />
 </p>

 Create the file `Service.yml` next to the deployment file.
-And apply it to AKS.
+Then apply it to your AKS.
  ```yaml
 apiVersion: v1
 kind: Service